v2saumb/catalog/README.md

-## Testing

-The file `tournament_test.py` contains the requited test to verify the functionality.

-Some new test cases have been added to verify the additional features this version of code supports

-** How to run the tests**
-1. Navigate to the `tournament` folder.
-1. Run the command `python tournament_test`
-1. Alternatively run command `python tournament_test >> tournamentTest.log` to pipe output to a log file for easy viewing of the log.
+###Running The Application

+Navigate to the folder where the repository is cloned.
+Run the command to start the application

+`python application.py`

+The application can now be accessed [http://localhost:8000]( http://localhost:8000)

 **[Back to top](#table-of-contents)**